LiamGraham/verdite/README.md

 ## Summary

 Verdite provides the advantages of a sophisticated version control system like git without you having to learn any commands or open a terminal.
-It automatically detects and stores changes made to files in the selected directory (not unlike products like Google Drive and Dropbox).
-You can then view prior versions of files and restore them via the user interface.
+It automatically detects and stores changes made to files in the selected directory (not unlike products like Google Drive and Dropbox) and allows you to view and restore prior versions of files via the user interface.

 ## Screenshots